lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 While I loved the language and its ecosystem, I was always uncomfortable to put Ruby applications to production.
-I often trivialised the experience saying "No matter how many tests we add, we still ship typos to production".
+I often trivialised the experience saying "No matter how many tests we write, we still ship typos to production".

 Around 2013, I started looking around for something more solid, possibly faster.
 I found Go.
 The language wasn't pretty but I loved how robust programs